Awards & Press

 You need to connect the dots among consumer needs, content investments and business outcomes.
 This doesn’t happen overnight, or in one marketing campaign.
 You need to plan and execute in-market sprints to optimize existing (and explore new) distribution channels.
 Learn what works best in the long run by testing often, challenging the status quo and trying new things.

 Did this whet your appetite for more info?
-Check out Craig’s full presentation here:
+Check out our full presentation here:

 Feel free to add to the conversation.
 Comment here any thoughts or questions you have about making the most out of your content marketing spend.